Install the Azure Stack Development Kit (ASDK)

 Select a network adapter to use for the development kit and then click Next.

-To find a time server IP address, visit pool.ntp.org or ping time.windows.com.
+To find a time server IP address, visit ntppool.org or ping time.windows.com.

-- DNS forwarder: A DNS server is created as part of the Azure Stack deployment.
+Optionally, you can provide a DNS forwarder IP address.
+A DNS server is created as part of the Azure Stack deployment.
 To allow computers inside the solution to resolve names outside of the stamp, provide your existing infrastructure DNS server.
 The in-stamp DNS server forwards unknown name resolution requests to this server.

 On the Verifying network interface card properties page, you'll see a progress bar.
 When verification is complete, click Next.